 One of the easiest ways to get thrips off your plants is to spray them with a quick blast of water.

 Knock them down a quick blast of cold water - they might not return at all.

 Diatomaceous earth is like tiny shards of glass to insects - but it won’t hurt you, beneficial insects, or other wildlife in the slightest.

-Diatomaceous earth is a powder that consists of the fossilized remains of microorganisms.
+Diatomaceous earth is a powder that consists of the fossilized remains of microbes.
 When soft-bodied insects like thrips move across it, it cuts their bodies and dries them out.

 It’s an easy, eco-friendly way to get rid of thrips in the garden.
-To apply diatomaceous earth, simply scatter it around the perimeter of your garden (or around the specific plants that are being disturbed by thrips).
+To apply, simply scatter it around the perimeter of your garden or around the specific plants that are being disturbed by thrips.